sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

 ## "`locale_catalog`" field

 This field is what makes RenderCV a multilingual tool.
 RenderCV uses some English strings to render PDFs.
-For example, it takes the dates in ISO format (`2020-01-01`) and converts them into human-friendly strings (`"Jan.
-2020"`).
+For example, it takes the dates in ISO format (`2020-01-01`) and converts them into human-friendly strings (`"Jan 2020"`).
 However, you can override these strings for your own language or needs with the `locale_catalog` field.

 Here is an example: